-Telč is a small town south of the D1 between Prague and Brno and is well worth a visit.
-Probably no more than one night though you could use Telč as a base for trips to South Moravia.
+Telč is a small town south of the D1 between Prague and Brno and is well worth a visit – probably no more than one night though you could use Telč as a base for hiking or biking trips to South Moravia.

 While there are buildings outside of the main square, they are not of great interest and are a marked contrast to the great beauty of the buildings inside the main square.

 Wonderfully ornate baroque facades.
 A little over the top perhaps?